-KEITH is an IDE based on KIELER.
-It uses KIELER as a language server to provide rich client features for SCCharts, Lustre, Esterel, ELK, KGraph, and some intermediary languages.
+KEITH is an IDE for Model -Driven Development (MDE) based on KIELER.
+It uses KIELER as a language server (LS) to provide rich client features for SCCharts, Lustre, Esterel, ELK, KGraph, and some intermediary languages.

-You can download the nightly build for KEITH here (currently no working build for MacOS).
+You can download the nightly build for the KEITH electron app and the language server here (currently no working build for MacOS).

 KEITH Language Server: https://rtsys.informatik.uni-kiel.de/~kieler/files/nightly/sccharts-integration/